rectangle

 Application

-Students who want to apply for the award should (1) fill in the application form and return the application form together with (2) a brief summary of the project, (3) written recommendation from the course lecturer and (4) project materials via email to tldo@hksyu.edu before the deadline.
+Students who want to apply for the award should (1) fill in the online application form and return the application form together with (2) a brief summary of the project, (3) written recommendation from the course lecturer and (4) project materials together with the online application form before the deadline.